bitloops/blog/articles/from_lego_to_code_the_power_of_module_building.md

 ---
 title: From Lego to Code - The power of Modular Building
 description: Discover how the principles behind building with Lego apply to modern software development.
-Learn how modular components, automation, and tools like Bitloops can help developers build faster, smarter, and more efficiently—block by block.
+Learn how modular components, automation, and context-aware AI workflows help developers build faster and more reliably.
 author: Sergio
 date: 20-October-2024
 image: https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/from_lego_to_code/from_lego_to_code.jpg
-tags: ['Modular Development', 'Component Reusability','Frontend Engineering','Automation in Coding', 'Design-to-Code', 'UI Components']
+tags: ['Modular Development', 'Component Reusability','Frontend Engineering','Automation in Coding', 'AI Coding Workflow', 'UI Components']
 ---

 Lego’s success over the years has been the result of two distinct, yet complementary, roles: the designers and the builders.
 Designers are the creative visionaries who push the boundaries, dreaming up everything from futuristic spaceships to elaborate medieval castles.
 They need the freedom to explore, imagine, and create designs that captivate and inspire—concepts that would light up the eyes of any child (or adult!).